scvalex/ltc/docs/final.md

 Unlike relational databases which store tables of interconnected data, key-value stores only associate keys with values, and the individual values are entirely independent.
-In terms of their interface, they are more like the map or dictionary data structures present in every programming language's standard library than relational databases.
+In terms of their interface, they are more like the map or dictionary data structures present in most programming language's standard library than relational databases.

 Key-value stores have gained prominence in recent years and are now used throughout the industry.
-To list a few examples: Redis is used by Twitter, GitHub, StackOverflow \citep{redis:who-uses}; CouchDB is used by Engine Yard, and Credit Suisse \citep{couchdb:in-the-wild};
+To list a few examples: Redis is used by Twitter, GitHub, and StackOverflow \citep{redis:who-uses}; CouchDB is used by Engine Yard, and Credit Suisse \citep{couchdb:in-the-wild};
 MongoDB is used by SAP, MTV, and Disney
 \citep{mongodb:production-deployments}.